-Further, on October 16, 2015, the Company filed a Short Form Base Shelf Prospectus (the Shelf Prospectus).
+On October 16, 2015, the Company had filed a Short Form Base Shelf Prospectus (the Shelf Prospectus).
 The Shelf Prospectus and corresponding shelf registration statement allows the Company to offer up to \$250 million of common shares, warrants and subscription receipts or any combination thereof during the 25-month period that the Shelf Prospectus is effective.
 The Shelf Prospectus is intended to give the Company the capability to access new capital from time to time.
+The Shelf prospectus was utilized for the ATM facility, and as result, the remaining amount currently available under the Shelf Prospectus is \$242 million.